Forau/yanngo/README.md

 * feed - Basic feed.
 (Will have some redesign)
 * httpcli - Http-client helper.
 Current implementation depends on resty, but a pure standard one would be an easy change.
 * remote - Interfaces to unify remote calls, like RPC or eventbus'es.
 Wrappers to provide functionality for unificatgion.
 * remote/nsqconn - Providing what is needed for the 'remote' interfaces when using NSQ as channel.
+(Optional)
 * swagger - Generated swagger model.
 Only scripted changes, so it can be updated if nordnet changes its api.
 * transports - Implementation of api/transports interface.
+* transports/mongocache - A cache implementation using mongodb as storage.
+(Optional)

 What should work on any given checkin is the tests, and the examples.

 -- Current restructure --
 The focus is to shift from the api (IE the class with all the methods to call), to let transports define their own api in runtime, and thus be able to hook in custom 'helper' commands, or custom caching methods.

+## Other features

+Since I am mostly working on my production implementation, features tickles down to this repo only if I feel they might be useful for others.
+If you want more features here, give me a message.